electrolites/electrode/README.md

 # electrode
-A Powerfull audio game engine written in python.
+A powerful audio game engine written in python.
 # Active and early development.
-This project is still in very early stages of development, it is not recomended to use it at this time.
+This project is still in very early stages of development, it is not recommended to use it at this time.